 Here’s when you can bring in a philanthropic adviser like Thoughtful Philanthropy.
 We can arrange an introductory phone call with your client or even just send a questionnaire to start them on the path of identifying their charitable interests.

 You’ve worked hard to build a relationship with your clients, who know and trust your professional experience.
 But you can’t be an expert in everything.
-Increasingly, middle-and-higher income people in the UK are looking for professional advice on using their wealth to support their values—from environmental protection to education.
+Increasingly, middle-and-higher income individuals and families are looking for professional advice on using their wealth to support their values—from environmental protection to education.
 By incorporating conversations and expertise on charitable giving into your service package, you better serve the whole person.
 This increases the chances those clients will stick with you—and recommend you—in the long term.